Educational and Research Initiative Fund (ERIF)

 Budget and Budget Justification:

 Include a budget that does not exceed $25,000.
 Budget justification and explanation on how the expenditure of ERIF funds would lead to results for developing strong proposals for external funding agencies must be provided.
-This year the budget will be limited to tuition and stipend expenses for students, except for a small amount of funding (up to 5%) that may be allocated for supplies, if necessary.
+The budget is limited to tuition and stipend expenses for students, except for a small amount of funding (up to 5%) that may be allocated for supplies.

 Include a list of current and pending support for all investigators.